Aug 27, 2020

 GREG WARNER: A newspaper he founded got shut down after publishing one issue.
 And he was planning for a while to flee to Nairobi.

-ANANYA SORI: To secure my safety.
+NANYA SORI: To secure my safety.

 GREG WARNER: Leave his wife and kid behind, and then maybe return, grab them, apply for asylum in the United States.

-ANANYA SORI: You know, my mother and my older brother are based in U.S. Washington.
+ANANYA SORI: You know, my mother and my older brother are based in US, Washington.

 GREG WARNER: Oh, okay.
 Washington.